kradriany/formlabs-mcp/web-api/lib/docs/EventsApi.md

 # Examples for each auth method are provided below, use the example that
 # satisfies your auth use case.

-# Configure Bearer authorization (JWT): bearerAuth
+# Configure Bearer authorization: bearerAuth
 configuration = formlabs_web_api.Configuration(
     access_token = os.environ["BEARER_TOKEN"]
 )